jenkinsci/custom-war-packager/demo/external-logging-elasticsearch/README.md

 It also bundles auto-configuration System Groovy scripts, so that the WAR file starts up with pre-configured Logstash plugin settings and some other configs.

+Features of the demo:

+* Pipeline jobs logging goes to Elasticsearch
+* When tasks are executed on agents, the logs get posted to Elasticsearch directly without passing though the master and causing scalability issues
+* Pipeline jobs override standard Log actions in the Jenkins core, so the underlying implementation is transparent to users

 The demo can be run in Docker Compose,
 ELK stack is provided by the [sebp/elk](https://hub.docker.com/r/sebp/elk/)  image in this case.